Tak (game): Movement

 A player may move a single piece or a stack of pieces they control.
-A stack is made when a player moves a stone on top of another flat stone of any color.
+A stack is made when a player moves a stone on top of any number of flat stones of any color.
 The stone on top of a stack determines which player has control of that entire stack.
 All stones move orthogonally in a straight line on the board.
 There is no diagonal movement.

 A player can also move a whole stack in addition to single stones.
 A stack can be moved like a single stone, moved in its entirety one space orthogonally (North, South, East, or West), or it can move several spaces orthogonally by breaking the stack and placing one or more flat stones onto the squares being moved onto.
 The player can leave any number of stones, including zero, on the starting space, but must place at least one piece for each subsequent move.
+Each subsequent move must be in the same direction.
 There is no height limit for stacks, but the amount of stones a player can remove from the stack and move is set by the "carry limit" of the board.
 The carry limit of the board is determined by the dimensions of the board.
 For example, if the stack was on a 5x5 board, the carry limit of the stack would be five.

-Because standing stones and capstones can't be stacked upon, there are no stacks with these pieces at the bottom or in the middle of the stack.
+Because standing stones and capstones cannot be stacked upon, there are no stacks with these pieces at the bottom or in the middle of the stack.
 Both of these stones however can be moved onto other flat stones to form a stack with them as the head.
 A capstone may "flatten" a standing stone and use it to form a stack with the capstone as its head, but it must do so alone.
 For example, a stack with a capstone cannot flatten a standing stone by moving as a stack onto the standing stone, but a stack can be used to move a capstone across the board so that the capstone alone moves to flatten the standing stone as the final movement.